Blendify/blender-manual/blender_docs/manual/motion_tracking/index.rst

 Currently it's possible to build images 25%, 50%, 75% and 100% of the original image size.
 Proxy size of 100% can be used for movies which contain broken frames which can't be decoded.

-:strong:`Build Undistorted` means that the proxy builder also creates images from undistorted original images for the sizes set above.
+**Build Undistorted** means that the proxy builder also creates images from undistorted original images for the sizes set above.
 This helps provide faster playback of undistorted footage.

-Generated proxy images are encoding using JPEG, and the quality of the JPEG codec is controlled with the :strong:`Quality` slider.
+Generated proxy images are encoding using JPEG, and the quality of the JPEG codec is controlled with the **Quality** slider.

-By default, all generated proxy images are storing to the <path of original footage>/BL_proxy/<clip name> folder, but this location can be set by hand using the :strong:`Proxy Custom Directory` option.
+By default, all generated proxy images are storing to the <path of original footage>/BL_proxy/<clip name> folder, but this location can be set by hand using the **Proxy Custom Directory** option.

-:kbd:`Rebuild Proxy` will regenerate proxy images for all sizes set above and regenerate all timecodes which can be used later.
+*Rebuild Proxy* will regenerate proxy images for all sizes set above and regenerate all timecodes which can be used later.

-:strong:`Use Timecode Index` can (and better be used) for movie files.
+**Use Timecode Index** can (and better be used) for movie files.
 Basically, timecode makes frame search faster and more accurate.
 Depending on your camera and codec, different timecodes can give better result.

-:strong:`Proxy Render Size` defines which proxy image resolution is used for display.
+**Proxy Render Size** defines which proxy image resolution is used for display.
-If :strong:`Render Undistorted` is set, then images created from undistorted frames are used.
+If **Render Undistorted** is set, then images created from undistorted frames are used.
 If there's no generated proxies, render size is set to "No proxy, full render", and render undistorted is enabled, undistortion will happen automatically on frame draw.